 Sanding the white paint made the black show through.

+Then I glazed it with a dark brown stain.
 I used a hot glue to adhere the sign

 on top of the frame.

-to the back of the frame and stuck it
+I added heavy duty hook and loop tapeto the back of the frame and stuck it

 to the granite back splash above my stove.

-that looks like it came from a high end furniture store!
+Now that's a substantial accessorythat looks like it came from a high end furniture store!

 0 komentar: